princeton-nlp/MeZO/medium_models/README.md

 # MeZO on Medium-sized Masked Language Models

 This part of the code is for MeZO experiments on RoBERTa-large.
+It is based on [LM-Kernel-FT](https://github.com/princeton-nlp/LM-Kernel-FT) and [LM-BFF](https://github.com/princeton-nlp/LM-BFF).

 ## Installation